 So maybe you had the Duke Blue Devils winning it all and they don’t even make the Sweet 16.
 Making actual bets on March Madness means you can keep a rooting interest in every single game.
 Those upsets are a lot sweeter when betting the moneyline on an underdog.

 Bettors who watch college basketball games every night can also clean up.
 It’s not just Kansas and Michigan State in this thing.
 Those that have logged the hours with San Diego State and Belmont and Wofford should do far better on point-spread betting.
 March Madness odds are largely a reflection of seeding and public perception, so there’s tons of value for the true hoops nerds familiar with lesser-known teams.

 Lastly, betting on March Madness is a blast.
 Watching the NCAA Tournament morning to night is a glorious experience.
 Throwing a few dollars around with some Sweet 16 bets or longshot Final Four or championship futures takes the good times to another level.

 States Where You Can Legally Bet on the March Madness Tournament

-The following states are currently accepting or will soon accept legal March Madness bets.
+The following states (and Washington DC) are currently accepting legal March Madness bets.